 Confirmations should be transmitted in a secure manner wherever possible, and electronic and automated confirmations are encouraged.
 When available, standardised message types and industry-agreed templates should be used to confirm trades.

 Open communication methods such as email can significantly increase the risk of fraudulent correspondence or disclosure of Confidential Information to unauthorised parties.
-If confirmations are communicated via open communication methods, those methods should comply with information security standards.
+If confirmations are communicated via open communication methods, those methods should comply with appropriate security standards.

 If Market Participants bilaterally choose to match trades using front-end electronic dealing platforms in place of exchanging traditional confirmation messages, the exchange of trade data should be automated and flow straight through from the front-end system to operations systems.
-Strict controls should be in place so that the flow of data between the two systems is not changed and that data are not deleted or manually amended.
+Strict controls should be in place so that the flow of data between the two systems is not changed and that data is not deleted or manually amended.
 Any agreements between the parties to use electronic dealing platforms for trade matching rather than exchanging traditional confirmation messages should be documented in the legal agreement between the parties.

 POST Principle 2 – Market Participants should identify and resolve confirmation and settlement discrepancies as soon as practicable

+Market Participants should confirm, and reconcile, trades as soon as possible, preferably on a same day basis.

 Market Participants that identify discrepancies between received confirmations or alleged trades and their own trade records should investigate internally and inform their counterparts with the aim to resolve such discrepancies as soon as practicable.
 Market Participants should also carefully reconcile all alleged trades and inform senders of unknown confirmations that these cannot be allocated to any internal trade record.

 Escalation procedures should be established to resolve any unconfirmed or disputed terms as a matter of urgency, and processes should be in place to detect and report any adverse trends that emerge in the discrepancies.

 Escalation procedures should also include notification to trading and other relevant internal parties so that they know which counterparties may have practices that do not align with best practices regarding confirmation of trades.
-Management should receive regular information on the number and latency of unconfirmed deals so that they can evaluate the level of operational risk being introduced by maintaining dealing relationships with their firms’ counterparties.
+Management should receive regular discrepancy information, which should include as a minimum, - the number, latency, size of transaction, mark to market and proximity to settlement of unconfirmed deals so that they can evaluate the level of operational risk being introduced by maintaining dealing relationships with each of their firms’ counterparties.

 Clearing and Settlement Processes